 Elinext teams faced a challenging task to develop a solution that would allow sentiment analysis in Twitter, providing our client with the ability to receive insightful information on how Twitter users react to certain politicians, their actions, speeches, etc., and then act accordingly.

-The project outsourced to Elinext was divided into the following segments of Tweets analysis process:
+The project outsourced to Elinext was divided into the following segments of the Tweets analysis process:

 - Getting Data